laminas/laminas-test/doc/book/assertions.md

 # Assertions

 Assertions are at the heart of unit testing; you use them to verify that the results are what you expect.
-To this end, `Zend\Test\PHPUnit\AbstractControllerTestCase` provides a number of assertions to make testing your MVC apps and controllers simpler.
+To this end, `Laminas\Test\PHPUnit\AbstractControllerTestCase` provides a number of assertions to make testing your MVC apps and controllers simpler.